GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 The 3-D map building tool is also very powerful and does not accumulate noticeable drift over large distances.
 However, it can register false locations because of virtual objects in reflective surfaces.
-It is also not robust to dynamic obstacles which is addressed in the map filter.
+It is also not robust to dynamic obstacles which is addressed in the [map filter](https://adityanairs.website/SearchAndRescue/#:~:text=and%20rescue%20operation.-,2%2DD%20Map%20filtering,-The%203D%20map).

-Here's a video of the 3-D map buildinng integrated with the 2-D filtered map while manually operating the Unitree:
+Here's a video of the 3-D map building integrated with the 2-D filtered map, while manually operating the Unitree:

 <div align="center"><iframe width="672" height="660" src="https://www.youtube.com/embed/eCHhzRkATEU" title="Visual SLAM with Zed2i and UnitreeGo1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>